Ysalamir: 1 Dark Jedi: 0

 - In Magic Steps, "unmagic" soaks up all kinds of regular magic like a cleaning agent, and can also be used for invisibility and intangibility.
 Experiencing it from a mage's point of view is literally nightmare-inducing.
 It also eats the user.

-- In the later Dune books, Siona Atreides and all who carry her genes nullify prescience, allowing them to hide in The Scattering.
+- In God-Emperor of Dune, Siona Atreides and all who carry her genes nullify prescience, allowing them to hide in The Scattering.
 Their version is a weaker version of Paul's original power, which is to be able to consider so many different courses of action at once using his prescience that it creates a cloud of futures too diverse for anyone else to parse, essentially eliminating any other prophet's powers related to any of his past, present, or future decisions and indirectly rendering half the galactic empire essentially a null zone for any prediction but navigation.

 - The Bartimaeus Trilogy: